visualengineers/sci-knowledge-base/_activities/getting-started.md

 <details markdown="1" open>
 <summary><h3>How can I contribute?</h3></summary>

 Glad you want to join, it's quite easy.
-You only need a [GitHub](https://github.com/) account and should not be afraid of Markdown.
+You only need a [GitHub](https://github.com/) account and should not be afraid of markdown.
 Generally, you can add new knowledge modules or edit existing ones.
 In the desktop view of the SCI-KB you can see a link to edit the page directly on GitHub (top right corner).
 The easiest way is to copy code from existing pages, e.g. the example modules linked below.
 In the [GitHub repository of SCI-KB](https://github.com/visualengineers/sci-knowledge-base) you can also find detailed instructions on how to paste content in the existing style of the SCI-KB.

 </details>